 8. The University will not treat or threaten to treat a person less favourably than others in similar circumstances for intending to make or having made a protected disclosure, encouraging another person to make a protected disclosure, or for giving information in support of a protected disclosure.

 9. Neither a discloser who makes a protected disclosure, nor a receiver who refers the disclosure under the Act is liable to any civil, criminal or disciplinary proceeding because of making or referring the disclosure.

 Making a disclosure

 10. Where a person to whom this policy applies becomes aware of information about serious wrongdoing, but does not report the matter through the Whistleblower hotline or to an appropriate authority, they are encouraged to disclose it without delay to any of the following persons at the University:

 - the Risk Office

 Note – Disclosure will normally be made on a ‘one-up’ basis i.e. to the immediate line manager of the person making the disclosure, or in appropriate circumstances, to their manager’s line manager.

-10. If an employee receives, or is approached for advice or support about, a protected disclosure and:
+14. If a person receives, or is approached for advice or support about a protected disclosure and:

 - they are aware that they may have some involvement in the alleged serious wrongdoing, or